arikast/mascii-quickstart/README.md

 # Legacy: ~~How to install and run Mascii 2~~
 Today, there is no need to install anything.
+You can use Mascii right away at [mascii.org](http://mascii.org).
+If you still want a command line tool, then you can use the [newly rewritten Mascii engine](https://github.com/arikast/mascii-source) which was ported from Java to Typescript.
+The new Typescript engine is now the official engine which will receive all future development.

-You can use Mascii right away at mascii.org.
-But prior to that online version, this was the process:
+But prior to the online version and prior to the Typescript command line tool, this was the process:

 ## Legacy: ~~Easy way: Use Docker~~
 If you have Docker installed, the quickest/easiest way to install and run Mascii with MuseScore end-to-end is to follow the Docker instructions in [docker/README.md](docker/README.md)